WAMAWAMA/WAMA_Modules/README.md

 # ωαмα m⚙️dules

+(🚧 still under building, but current module implementations are work...)

-A PyTorch-based module library for building 1D/2D/3D networks flexibly ~
+*A PyTorch module library for building 1D/2D/3D networks flexibly ~*

 Highlights (*Simple-to-use & Function-rich!*)
- - No complex class inheritance or nesting, and the forward process is shown succinctly
+ - Simple code that show all forward processes succinctly
- - No complex input parameters, but output as many features as possible for fast reuse
+ - Output as many features as possible for fast reuse
- - No dimension restriction, 1D or 2D or 3D networks are all supported
+ - Support 1D / 2D / 3D networks
+ - Easy to integrate with any other networks
+ - 🚀 Pretrained weights (both 2D and 3D): 20+ `2D networks` and 30+ `3D networks`

 ## 1. Installation
  - 🔥1.1 [`wama_modules`](https://github.com/WAMAWAMA/wama_modules) (*Basic*)